rasenshuriken12/Sem_III/DBMS/Serializablity/Readme.md

 | Concurrency | ❌ No | ✔ Yes | ✔ Yes |
 | Correctness | ✔ Always | ❌ Not guaranteed | ✔ Guaranteed
 | Performance | ❌ Slow | ✔ Fast | ✔ Fast + Safe

+### Conflict Serializability

+A schedule is conflict serializable if it can be transformed into a serial schedule by swapping only non-conflicting operations.